-- On an eligible full-time or part-time postgraduate course (which you need a degree or equivalent qualification to get onto), including Open University and other distance-learning courses, that lasts at least one year; and
+- On an eligible full-time or part-time postgraduate course (which you need a degree or equivalent qualification to get onto), including Open University and other distance-learning courses, that lasts at least one year; or

-If you are unsure about your eligibility you should contact your funding body or your Institution's disability team for guidance.
+If you are unsure about your eligibility, you should contact your funding body or your Institution's disability team for guidance.

-If you are unsure about whether to apply for the DSA, speak to your university's disability team.
+If you are unsure about whether or not to apply for the DSA, speak to your Institution’s disability team.

 Process for claiming the Disabled Students' Allowance

-Apply to your Funding Body to request assistance with costs of disability related support and equipment.
+Apply to your Funding Body to request assistance with the

-Timescale: It can take your Funding Body 2 to 3 weeks
+Timescale: It can take your Funding Body 2 to 3 weeks to reply

 2. Authorisation received from a Funding Body to have a Needs Assessment

 discuss your needs and make appropriate recommendations for your support.

 3. Needs Assessment Report Production

 funding for your support costs.
 Once completed, this will be sent by the

 4. Funding Body Processing

 Your Funding Body will process your report and write to you to tell you what recommendations have been approved.
 This is called a DSA 2 letter.

 Timescale: 2 to 6 weeks

-If you are unsure about how to proceed, contact the Assessment Centre where you were assessed or
+about how to proceed, contact the Assessment Centre where you were assessed or

 the disability adviser at your Institution.